-Andrea counsels clients in complex international arbitrations, with a focus on investment treaty arbitration.
+Andrea Menaker serves as counsel in complex international arbitration cases, with a focus on investment treaty arbitration.

-Andrea was previously Chief of the NAFTA Arbitration Division for the US State Department, where she was lead counsel for the United States in arbitrations under NAFTA Chapter 11, and participated in the drafting of investment and dispute resolution provisions in US treaties and free trade agreements.
+Prior to joining White & Case, Andrea was Chief of the NAFTA Arbitration Division for the US State Department where she was lead counsel for the United States in investor-State arbitrations under the investment chapter of the North American Free Trade Agreement (NAFTA), and participated in the drafting of investment and dispute resolution provisions in United States' bilateral investment treaties and investment chapters of free trade agreements.

 In recognition of her achievements in her field, she is frequently called upon to speak on international arbitration and investor-state dispute resolution issues.
 She has served as an adjunct professor at Georgetown University Law Centre, where she taught international commercial arbitration for several years, and has lectured at several other universities.